LATEST - Covid-19 updated figures for Laois and neighbouring counties

 Coronavirus cases in Laois and neighbouring counties

+The incidence of Covid-19 Laois has steadied again and there have been very few new cases of coronavirus in neighbouring counties according to the latest official figures.

-Recent new cases of Covid-19 cases in Laois have yet to cause further infections according to the latest county-by-county breakdown of the pandemic across Ireland
+Laois is also one of a number of neighbouring counties to have recorded new cases in the latest county by county-by-county breakdown of the pandemic across Ireland.

-In a week which saw two new cases confirmed in Laois, the latest county figures for Thursday, July 23 show the county total stands at 267.
-Two new cases emerged last Monday and Sunday.

-However, the county by county data is published two days behind national figures.
+Figures for Saturday, July 25 show the Laois total stands at 268.
+The county by county data is published two days behind national figures.
+Probable and possible cases are included in the figures.

-Two people continue to be treated for Covid-19 at the Midland Regional Hospital Portlaoise.
+Two people remain critically ill with Covid-19 at the Midland Regional Hospital Portlaoise ICU.
 One is a confirmed case while the second is suspected of having the virus.
-Both are in the ICU department of the hospital.
+Two other suspected cases were recorded as being treated in the Laois hospital on Sunday night.
+It is not always possible to confirm Covid-19.
 Not every confirmed case requires hospital admission.
-Read more here

-There was a small rise in cases in neighbouring Kildare which is one of the only counties outside Dublin where cases have continued to emerge on most days.

 Offaly stands at 487 - no change.